 Our excel sales kpi dashboard is divided into four parts by products.

 It will be easy to compare the main indicators.
-To measuring performance and creating sales dashboard in Excel is a simple procedure, we’ll apply the good old offset function and conditional formatting.
+To measuring performance and creating sales dashboard is a simple procedure, we’ll apply the good old offset function and conditional formatting.

-This template allows user to select the dimension of data and shows sales efficiency right away.
-This dynamic template let us check sales by consumer type or location and examine values with averages too.
+This spreadsheet allows user to select the dimension of data and shows sales efficiency right away.

 The OFFSET function helps to determine the ranking and grouping as soon as possible and with help of formatting we can analyze the high and low differences.